Skip to main content

 You may be asking yourself: What do I do if I have more than $250,000?

-Good news — there are a number of ways you can bolster your FDIC coverage with Ally Bank.
-It will take a little extra organization — but it’s well worth it!
+Good news — there are a number of ways you can expand your FDIC coverage beyond $250,000.
+It will take a little extra organization between different categories — but it’s well worth it to get the coverage you need.

 You have options to maximize your coverage at Ally Bank:

 How to maximize your FDIC coverage at Ally Bank.
-The FDIC caps coverage at $250,000 per depositor, per account ownership category, but with Ally Bank you can expand that coverage through our different banking offerings.
+The FDIC caps coverage at $250,000 per depositor, per account ownership category, but you can expand that coverage by organizing your money across different bank offerings.
 There are various options, some (but not all) of which can be combined to increase coverage.
-Spread the coverage, open a separate, unique deposit account at Ally Bank in the name of each family member.
-Partner up, open a joint account at Ally Bank, and your combined share of every joint account will be insured up to $250,000.
-Cover your kids, open one (or more) of our custodial accounts for your kid(s).
-Prepare for retirement, save for the future with Ally Bank’s IRA online savings accounts or IRA CD.
-Add beneficiaries, At Ally Bank, payable-on-death accounts cover each unique beneficiary.
-The following example applies for a payable-on-death account when five or fewer beneficiaries are named: one owner + one beneficiary = $250K, one owner + two beneficiaries = total of $500K, one owner + three beneficiaries = total of $750K, one owner + four beneficiaries = total of $1 million, one owner + five beneficiaries = total of $1.25 million
+Spread the coverage: Open a separate, unique deposit account at Ally Bank in the name of each family member (Individual account owner = $250k).
+Partner up: Open a joint account at Ally Bank, and each of your combined shares across all joint accounts will be insured up to $250,000 for each account owner (for up to four co-owners).
+You + a co-owner = $250k.
+Prepare for retirement: Save for the future with Ally Bank’s IRA savings accounts or IRA CD (1 retirement account = $250k).
+Add beneficiaries: Payable-on-death (POD) accounts and Living trusts are covered up to $250,000 per unique beneficiary, per grantor/owner across all POD accounts and Living trusts combined.
+The following example applies when five or fewer unique beneficiaries are named: One owner + one beneficiary = $250K; one owner + two beneficiaries = $250k per beneficiary for a total of $500K; one owner + three beneficiaries = $250k per beneficiary for a total of $750K; one owner + four beneficiaries = $250k per beneficiary for a total of $1 million; one owner + five beneficiaries = $250k per beneficiary for a total of $1.25 million

 Explore other ways to maximize coverage

-Beyond standard deposit accounts like checking and savings, the FDIC also insures other less common account types up to $250,000, including:
+Beyond the types of accounts at Ally Bank, the FDIC also insures other less common account types up to $250,000, including:

 Corporation, partnership or unincorporated association accounts: Many business accounts are protected by FDIC, but keep in mind accounts of a sole proprietorship or Doing Business As (DBA) are not insured under this category.